Tam Coc North Central Vietnam, Vietnam Travel Guide

 Be prepared for potholes or uneven surfaces on smaller, rural paths.
 Exercise caution.

-Walk or cycle with care.
+Walk or bike with care.

 Designated parking areas are usually available at major attractions for a small fee.